 5. SPIN Selling, by Neil Rackham

 This book will likely provide you with some of the most tactical advice you can use immediately in your sales career.
 The book is titled after the selling methodology of the same name it evangelizes.
 SPIN is an acronym for Situation, Problem, Implication, and Need-Payoff.
-Each part of the acronym relates to the different questions you should be asking to help build interest for your product or service within the prospect and effectively guide them through the sales process.
+Each part of the acronym relates to the different questions you should be asking to help build interest in your product or service within the prospect and effectively guide them through the sales process.

 Many of you are likely already familiar with the BANT criteria for validating a sale.
 This is essentially taking that concept and flipping it on its head, where you can now use the same criteria to validate the sale to the prospect rather than to yourselves internally.

 6. New Sales Simplified: The Essential Handbook for Prospecting and New Business Development, by Mike Weinberg